Ark Encounter: Visitor experience

 The ark contains 132 bays, each standing about 18 ft high, arranged into three decks.
 Visitors enter on the lowest deck and move between decks on ramps constructed through the center of the ark.
-Bays on the first deck contain models of some animals that AiG believes could have been on the ark; there are no live animals within the exhibit, though there is a petting zoo on the grounds.
+Bays on the first deck contain models of some animals that AiG believes could have been on the ark.
 The models are meant to represent "kinds" of animals, which AiG says gave rise to modern animals after the flood.
 Prior to the Ark's opening, media outlets reported it would feature models of dinosaurs and "Biblical unicorns".

 The second deck contains more animal models, along with dioramas of Noah's workshop and a blacksmith.
 Bays on the third deck contain displays presenting what AiG believes might have happened inside and outside the ark during the flood.
 Displays in three of the bays include artifacts from the Green Collection and promote the Museum of the Bible, a Washington, D.C. attraction constructed by the Green family, who donated to the Ark Encounter's construction.

 RoadsideAmerica.com rated the displays depicting the sinful state of the world before the flood, including a priest sacrificing an infant to an unnamed snake god and people fighting a giant and a dinosaur in a gladiatorial arena, as among the most memorable exhibits in the attraction.
+Visiting scientists, however, find the juxtaposition of humans and dinosaurs not only ridiculous, but also harmful to young guests.
+In an interview discussing her tour of the Ark Encounter, Bailey Harris states that, while she was impressed with the size of the attraction, she found it “all much sillier than I expected.
+The dinosaurs that are everywhere in displays with humans, like in the Flintstones, gets old really fast...The antiscience represented along with this magnificence is so dangerous to children...It is designed to overwhelm children with its size and beauty to then present untruths from beginning to end.”

 The ark is held 15 ft off the ground by a series of concrete towers.
 The starboard side of the hull merges into three 80 ft masonry towers containing stairwells, elevators, and restrooms.

 Besides the Ark Encounter itself, there are a handful of other attractions within the theme park, including Emzara's Kitchen, a two-story, buffet-style restaurant with a capacity of 1,500 guests, making it one of the largest restaurants in the world.
-Also featured are ziplining, a virtual reality theater, and the Ararat Ridge zoo, which features a petting zoo and a variety of wild animals such as kangaroos and camels.
+The park also has ziplining and a virtual reality theater.
+There is also a zoo, called Ararat Ridge Zoo, on the grounds.
+Live animals are sometimes brought into the Ark exhibit from the zoo.